kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

 retriable failures (e.g., a host maintenace event).

 This is especially important for large scale distributed training workloads on expensive hardware accelerators.
-Recreating the entire JobSet may take ~1 minute or so (per latest scale tests on several node pools of ~3k nodes each), and if `maxRestarts` is set to a very high number to allow for disruptions (which occur often at a large scale like this), the workload could waste roughly `maxRestarts` number of minutes repeatedly recreating despite the fact that it is doomed to fail due to a non-retriable error like an application code bug.
+Recreating the entire JobSet may take ~1 minute or so (per latest scale tests on ~15k nodes), and if `maxRestarts` is set to a very high number to allow for disruptions (which occur often at a large scale like this), the workload could waste at least `maxRestarts` number of minutes repeatedly recreating despite the fact that it is doomed to fail due to a non-retriable error like an application code bug.
 This is very expensive and wasteful on expensive, large scale clusters.

 We need to define a more configurable Failure Policy API which will allow users to define their own restart and failure semantics, based on the type of child job failure occurring.

 ### Goals

-- Enhance the Failure Policy API with options allowing the user to control the restart and failure semantics of the JobSet.
+- Enhance the Failure Policy API with options allowing the user to control the restart and failure policies of the JobSet.

 ### Non-Goals